mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/project-quotas-limit-range/index.md

 Ensure the projectns variable is set before executing the command.

-Then, if you run the following command on a Kubernetes cluster associated with the Project, you’ll see a Kubernetes Secret Object, in the corresponding namespace:
+Then, if you run the following command on a Kubernetes cluster associated with the Project, you’ll see a Kubernetes Secret Object in the corresponding namespace:

 ```bash
 $ kubectl -n ${projectns} get resourcequota kommander -o yaml